bin43256/Data-Engineering-Arlington-Property/README.md

 # Project Title: Arlington Property Sales Data Engineering
 ## Overview
-This project focuses on the data engineering aspects of Arlington County's property sales data.
-The goal is to build a robust data pipeline that ingests, processes, and transforms property sales data for analysis and reporting.
+This project collects the Arlington County's real estate data and build a data pipeline that extract, transform, and load data into data warehouse for property sales analysis since 1980s.
+Read more about the project________
 ## Architecture
 ![alt text](assets/architecture.png)
 ## Project Structure